Easily

 buying Blind

-Faith.
 For the faithful, the whole album was remastered in 2001.
 The single-disc

-version is a straight reissue with the censored, American cover; the double-disc
+version is a straight reissue with the censored American cover.
+The double-disc

-version is a special edition, including the naughty English cover (pictured)
+version, however, is a special edition adorned by the naughty English cover (pictured) that nearly triples (triples!) the running time of